-RV Mods: Screen your engine for protection
+RV mods: Screen your engine for protection

 By Greg Illes

 We were happily driving along the highway, enjoying the passing scenery, when suddenly a small flock of sparrows crossed our path, darting frantically about in front of our Class A before escaping.
 Alas, one of the tiny birds was not as adept an aviator as his fellows and I heard/felt a small “thwack.”
-So we pulled over to investigate.
+So we pulled over to investigate the front of the RV, including the engine grill.

 We were both glad that we stopped.
 The bird had passed straight through the factory grill (in several pieces) and was distributed in a very messy fashion across two radiators and my hydraulic jack pump.